Knowles Riot: Storming of the Town House

 Several militia officers who were assembled on the first floor were forced up a narrow staircase into the Council Chamber, creating a bottleneck which halted the mob's progress and gave the governor a chance to address them.
 At Hutchinson's urging, Shirley promised he would do his best to obtain the release of the impressed men.
 The rioters were not satisfied.
 A spokesman came forward and demanded to know why the men convicted in the press-gang killings of 1745 had not been executed.
 The governor explained that the execution had been suspended by order of the king.
-The spokesman then issued a thinly veiled threat, asking Shirley if he remembered the Porteous Riots in Edinburgh, in which the Captain of the City Guards had been "hang'd upon a sign post."
+The spokesman then issued a thinly veiled threat, asking Shirley if he remembered the Porteous Riots in Edinburgh, in which Captain John Porteous of the Edinburgh City Guard had been "hang'd upon a sign post."
 Shirley replied that he remembered it well, and that he "hop'd they remember'd what the Consequence of that proceeding was to the Inhabitants of the City," another not-so-subtle threat of violence.

 Promising to return the next day, the crowd left the Town House, but continued rioting through the night.
 In a symbolic gesture, they dragged a barge onto Boston Common and burned it, believing it to be the property of the navy.
 Afterwards, they split up into groups to find more hostages.
 Rioters broke into the naval hospital and raided the homes of several residents, taking four or five petty officers hostage.
 Meanwhile, Shirley helped smuggle some of Knowles's officers out of town and onto a barge that carried them safely back to the fleet.

 Governor's flight to Castle William

 Despite the governor's call for two regiments of militia, only the officers reported for duty that night.
 The rest, in all likelihood, had joined the rioting mob.
 Without the militia to enforce the rule of law, Boston effectively had no functioning government.
 Suspecting that the insurrection was "secretly countenens'd and encourag'd by some ill-minded Inhabitants, and Persons of Influence in the Town," Governor Shirley fled to Castle William, a fort on Castle Island in Boston Harbor, hoping to enlist the aid of neighboring regiments to quell the disorder.

-Once there, Shirley was better able to communicate with Knowles, who was aboard the H.M.S.
-Canterbury.
+Once there, Shirley was better able to communicate with Knowles, who was aboard the 60-gun HMS Canterbury.
 In a letter, he informed Knowles of the riots and asked him to release the impressed Bostonians.
 Instead, Knowles threatened to bring up his warships and bombard Boston.
-Witnesses on the Canterbury later reported that Knowles appeared to have every intention of carrying through on his threat.
-One mariner heard Knowles tell the gunnery officer to load 24 guns, declaring, "By God I'll now see if the King's Government is not as good as a Mob!"
-Joseph Ballard, a Boston carpenter who was making repairs on the Canterbury, begged Knowles to reconsider:
+Witnesses on Canterbury later reported that Knowles appeared to have every intention of carrying through on his threat.
+One sailor heard Knowles tell the ship's gunnery officer to load 24 guns, declaring, "By God I'll now see if the King's Government is not as good as a Mob!"
+Joseph Ballard, a Boston carpenter who was making repairs on Canterbury, begged Knowles to reconsider: